 From: Team Encounter

-Mission Two - Humanity's First Starship.
-Team Encounter is now designing a state-of-the-art solar sail to power the Team Encounter spacecraft on a journey beyond the solar system.
-When fully deployed (at almost 1.2 acres), the Team Encounter solar sail will be the largest single structure ever deployed in space.
+Team Encounter will be using a state-of-the-art solar sail to power the Team Encounter spacecraft beyond the solar system.
+When fully deployed (at almost 1.2 acres), the Team Encounter solar sail may be visible in the night sky with the naked eye for approximately one week, and will be the largest single structure ever deployed in space.
 This solar sail will propel the Team Encounter spacecraft into deep space at approximately 67,000 miles per hour (approximately four times the speed of the Space Shuttle).
+In development for several years, a solar sail uses an endless supply of photons from the sun to exert force on the solar sail enabling the spacecraft to be propelled forward into deep space.
+High acceleration, and free solar fuel make the solar sail option attractive to Team Encounter.

 "When successfully flown, the Team Encounter mission will demonstrate a major advance in space propulsion, establish the financial viability of entertainment-oriented space missions, and give 3-5 million people a chance to participate in a real space mission," said Charles Chafer, president of Team Encounter.
 "The solar sail technology provides a low cost alternative to conventional propulsion approaches, opens a new opportunity to develop missions outside of the solar system, and enables a variety of new technologies allowing the exploration of the universe."